chrisryanouellette/omlete-project-template/template/README.md

 - `yarn test` - Runs the test scripts for the frontend and backend projects.
 - `yarn test:coverage` - Creates a coverage report from Jest for the frontend and backend projects.
 - `yarn lint` - Runs the lint scripts for the frontend and backend projects.

+## Debugging w/ Jest

+Both the frontend and backend repos can be debugged with Jest using the Chrome Debugger.

+1. Begin by running `yarn [Workspace Name] test:watch`.
+This will start the watch script and attach a debugger to Chrome.
+2. Open Chrome and go to this url `chrome://inspect`.
+3. Click the `Open dedicated DevTools for Node` link and a Chrome Dev Tool window will open.

+As the tests run and encounter `debugger` statements, the dev tools will stop and give you a similar debugging experience as you are used to when creating frontend apps.